data61 / MP-SPDZ

 ...

-If does not start with / (only one / after the hostname), the path with be relative to the home directory of the user.
+If does not start with / (only one / after the hostname), the path will be relative to the home directory of the user.
 Otherwise (// after the hostname it will be relative to the root directory.

 It is assumed that the SSH login is possible without password.